Aditya Ultra Steel Secures Land Lease for 5,000 KWP Solar Plant - www.lokmattimes.com

 Aditya Ultra Steel Secures Land Lease for 5,000 KWP Solar Plant

-PNN Rajkot (Gujarat) [India], May 6: Aditya Ultra Steel Ltd (NSE - AUSL) - Leading company engaged in the ...
+Rajkot (Gujarat) [India], May 6: Aditya Ultra Steel Ltd (NSE – AUSL) – Leading company engaged in the business ...

 Rajkot (Gujarat) [India], May 6: Aditya Ultra Steel Ltd (NSE – AUSL) – Leading company engaged in the business of manufacturing rolled steel products i.e. TMT bars under the brand name ‘Kamdhenu' in a bold stride toward sustainability and self-reliance has announced a significant investment in renewable energy a 5,000 KWP Solar Captive Power Plant aimed at powering its operations with clean, green energy.
 The company was listed on the NSE –SME exchange on 16th September 2024.